dbilid/PARJ/README.md

 -Clone this project (e.g. git clone https://github.com/dbilid/PARJ.git)

--Move to directory and run mvn build as follows in order to build PARJ JAVA wrapper:
+-Move to directory and run mvn as follows in order to build PARJ JAVA wrapper:

 cd PARJ/